 The term democracy is frequently invoked perhaps never more so than after the January 6th assault on the Capitol which was almost unanimously described as an attack on democracy.
 The Ancient Greeks coined the term, demos is people and kratia is power or rule.
 So ideally, rule of the people.
 The U.S. is the champion of democracy.
 But who benefits from a system created by a handful of privileged property and slave-owning white men more than two centuries ago?
 Concentrated power and wealth undermine and corrode democracy.
 Never before has there been such inequality as we see today.
 Even before the pandemic concentrations of income and wealth were astronomical, now it’s much, much worse.
 We are veering away from democracy toward oligarchy, rule of the few.
 What are the alternatives?

 Astra Taylor is a documentary filmmaker, writer, and political organizer.
-She is the director of What is Democracy? and the author of Democracy May Not Exist, But We’ll Miss It When It’s Gone and the American Book Award winning The People’s Platform: Taking Back Power and Culture in the Digital Age.
-She is co-founder of the Debt Collective, a union for debtors, and contributed the foreword to the group’s new book, Can’t Pay, Won’t Pay: The Case for Economic Disobedience and Debt Abolition.
+She is the director of What is Democracy?
+She is co-founder of the Debt Collective, a union for debtors, and contributed the foreword to the group’s book, Can’t Pay, Won’t Pay: The Case for Economic Disobedience and Debt Abolition.
+She is the author of Democracy May Not Exist, But We’ll Miss It When It’s Gone, the American Book Award winning The People’s Platform: Taking Back Power and Culture in the Digital Age and Remake the World.